quickwit-oss/quickwit/docs/configuration/source-config.md

 - Quickwit does not automatically delete the source files after a successful ingestion.
 You can use [S3 object expiration](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-expire-general-considerations.html) to configure how long they should be retained in the bucket.
 - Configure the notification to only forward events of type `s3:ObjectCreated:*`.
 Other events are acknowledged by the source without further processing and an warning is logged.
 - We strongly recommend using a [dead letter queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html) to receive all messages that couldn't be processed by the file source.
 A `maxReceiveCount` of 5 is a good default value.
+Here are some common situations where the notification message ends up in the dead letter queue:
+  - the notification message could not be parsed (e.g it is not a valid S3 notification)
+  - the file was not found
+  - the file is corrupted (e.g unexpected compression)

 :::